-- (1) Any person being the grantee of a patent for the time being in force in the United Kingdom, or any person whose right to the patent derives from such grantee by assignment, transmission or other operation of law, may apply to the Judicial Greffier for the registration of the patent. - (2) Where any partial assignment or transmission of the patent has been made, every person having any legal interest in the patent shall be joined in the application for registration. - (3) An application under this Article shall be accompanied by a copy of the specification of the patent as granted or as taking effect in the United Kingdom, certified by such person as may be prescribed by rules of court to be a true copy, together with the drawings (if any) relating to the patent and such application shall in other respects be made in such manner and be accompanied by such documents as may be prescribed by rules of court.5 - (4) Within 8 days of making an application under this Article, the applicant shall advertise in such manner as may be prescribed by rules of court the fact that the application has been made and that the documents submitted in support thereof will be open to public inspection at the Judicial Greffe. - (5) Within 2 months of the date of such advertisement, notice of opposition to the registration of the patent may be given to the Judicial Greffier - (a) by the Attorney General or any person interested, on either of the following grounds, that is to say - (i) that the applicant is not entitled under this Law to make the application, or - (ii) that the invention so far as claimed in any claim of the complete specification, has been manufactured, used or sold in Jersey before the date which is the priority date of that claim; or - (b) by any person on the ground that, 3 years having elapsed since the date of the grant of the patent, the patented invention is being used in Jersey on a commercial scale.6 - (6) Where notice of opposition is given by virtue of paragraph (5), or where it appears doubtful to the Judicial Greffier whether the application for registration should be granted or where any question arises in relation to the application, the Judicial Greffier shall present a statement of the matter in question to the Bailiff for the directions of the court, and the court may order such persons to be convened, such evidence to be taken and such enquiries to be made as the court may deem necessary and, subject to the provisions of this Law and to rules of court, shall determine whether the patent should be registered and, if so, subject to what conditions. - (7) Where no notice of opposition is given in accordance with paragraph (5) and there appears to the Judicial Greffier to be no reason why the application for registration should not be granted, the Judicial Greffier shall register the patent and issue a certificate of registration.
+- (1) Any person being the grantee of a patent for the time being in force in the United Kingdom, or any person whose right to the patent derives from such grantee by assignment, transmission or other operation of law, may apply to the Judicial Greffier for the registration of the patent. - (2) Where any partial assignment or transmission of the patent has been made, every person having any legal interest in the patent shall be joined in the application for registration. - (3) An application under this Article shall be accompanied by a copy of the specification of the patent as granted or as taking effect in the United Kingdom, certified by such person as may be prescribed by rules of court to be a true copy, together with the drawings (if any) relating to the patent and such application shall in other respects be made in such manner, and be accompanied by such documents, as the Judicial Greffier may from time to time specify by publishing a notice, or providing an online form, on a website maintained by the Judicial Greffier or the States of Jersey. - (4) Within 8 days of making an application under this Article, the applicant shall advertise in such manner as may be prescribed by rules of court the fact that the application has been made and that the documents submitted in support thereof will be open to public inspection at the Judicial Greffe. - (5) Within 2 months of the date of such advertisement, notice of opposition to the registration of the patent may be given to the Judicial Greffier - (a) by the Attorney General or any person interested, on either of the following grounds, that is to say - (i) that the applicant is not entitled under this Law to make the application, or - (ii) that the invention so far as claimed in any claim of the complete specification, has been manufactured, used or sold in Jersey before the date which is the priority date of that claim; or - (b) by any person on the ground that, 3 years having elapsed since the date of the grant of the patent, the patented invention is being used in Jersey on a commercial scale. - (6) Where notice of opposition is given by virtue of paragraph (5), or where it appears doubtful to the Judicial Greffier whether the application for registration should be granted or where any question arises in relation to the application, the Judicial Greffier shall present a statement of the matter in question to the Bailiff for the directions of the court, and the court may order such persons to be convened, such evidence to be taken and such enquiries to be made as the court may deem necessary and, subject to the provisions of this Law and to rules of court, shall determine whether the patent should be registered and, if so, subject to what conditions. - (7) Where no notice of opposition is given in accordance with paragraph (5) and there appears to the Judicial Greffier to be no reason why the application for registration should not be granted, the Judicial Greffier shall register the patent and issue a certificate of registration.